edwinntaadu/edwinntaadu/README.md

 ## Hi there 👋

 I'm Edwin, a frontend developer based in Berlin.
-I specialize in building modern, responsive websites and web applications using HTML, CSS, JavaScript, React, Next.js, and more.
+I specialize in building modern, responsive websites and web applications using HTML, CSS, JavaScript, React, Next, and more.

 - 🔭 I’m currently working on backend projects using Node.js and Python with the aim to transition to a full-stack developer!
 - 🌱 I’m also learning advanced backend development techniques, including microservices and cloud computing.